Mold Growth Science: How Fast Does Mold Really Develop?

 Material Susceptibility: Some Surfaces Grow Mold Faster

-Not all building materials are equal when it comes to mold.
+Not all building materials respond equally to mold.
 The researchers classified materials into sensitivity classes based on how quickly they support mold growth:

-- Resistant: Glass, metals, and other non-organic materials.
+- Resistant: Concrete, brick, stone, glass, metals, and other largely inorganic surfaces.

 The practical takeaway: the materials that make up most of your home — drywall, wood framing, wood trim, and plywood sheathing — are in the categories most susceptible to mold growth.
 When these materials get wet and stay wet, mold is not just possible.
 It is predictable.